 - Improving Quality of Cancer Care and Patient Safety for High-Value Oncology Practice (New in 2014)

-This seminar will focus primarily on value, quality improvement, and safety for oncology practices.
-Participants will take home feasible strategies to evaluate their practice's policies and engage staff to identify and address problems; discuss methods and tools to promote quality improvement; and identify programs available to promote quality improvement for high-value cancer care.
+This limited-attendance seminar will center on value, safety, quality measurement, and quality improvement for oncology practices.
+Through didactic lectures and experiential learning activities, attendees will interact directly with experts and take on an active role in expanding their knowledge base and developing new skills.
+Participants will take home feasible strategies to evaluate their practice's policies, engage staff in identifying and addressing problems, and promote quality improvement for high-value cancer care.

 - Clinical Care in Oncology for the Advanced Practice Provider

-Cosponsored by the Association of Physician Assistants in Oncology and the Oncology Nursing Society, this seminar is designed to meet the educational needs of the advanced practice nurse and physician assistant.
-Topics covered will include the advanced practice provider's role in team-based care, controversies in cancer screening, and trends in oncology care.
+Cosponsored with the Association of Physician Assistants in Oncology and the Oncology Nursing Society, this seminar is designed to meet the educational needs of advanced practice providers such as advanced practice nurses and physician assistants.
+Topics covered will include effective team-based care, improving productivity and value, and survivorship care.
+This seminar will provide continuing nursing education (CNE) credits in addition to the continuing medical education (CME) credits available from all pre-Annual Meeting seminars.

 - New Drugs in Oncology